Woodard named new Reidsville city manager

 Woodard has more than 10 years of experience in municipal government, working for the Town of Franklin since 2014 and overseeing 61 employees there.

-Her duties included hiring key management, using a public-private partnership to secure property for a fire department sub-station, implementing a Comprehensive Improvements Planand rate study for the town's water and swer prokects.
-And She successfull increased Franklin's general fund balance.
+Her duties included hiring key management, using a public-private partnership to secure property for a fire department sub-station, implementing a Comprehensive Improvements Plan and rate study for the town’s water and sewer projects.
+And She successful increased Franklin’s general fund balance.
 Additionally, she worked as assistant to the town manager and human resources officers in Franklin from 2010-2014.

 “I am excited to become a member of Team Reidsville,” said Woodard.
 “I look forward to working with Mayor Donecker, city council, city staff and the Reidsville community,’’ Woodard said.